Do Cats Understand Words? All You Need To Know

 Cats can identify their names and even their owner’s voices.
 But they can’t understand what you’re saying to them.
 However, if you match your word with any situation, then the word may signal the situation and is understandable by your cat.

 Although cats can’t understand human words, they can understand human emotions far better than we’re conveying to them.
-Cats quickly recognise when we’re amused, scared, or irritated.
+Cats quickly recognize when we’re amused, scared, or irritated.
 Cats look at their owners’ faces to see their reactions to new or frightening scenarios, and they’ll alter their actions according to your mood.

 Find Out: What Do Cats See When They Look at Humans?